Fréchet distance

 In mathematics, the Fréchet distance is a measure of similarity between curves that takes into account the location and ordering of the points along the curves.
 It is named after Maurice Fréchet.

 Intuitive definition

 Imagine a person traversing a finite curved path while walking their dog on a leash, with the dog traversing a separate finite curved path.
 Each can vary their speed to keep slack in the leash, but neither can move backwards.
 The Fréchet distance between the two curves is the length of the shortest leash sufficient for both to traverse their separate paths from start to finish.
 Note that the definition is symmetric with respect to the two curves—the Fréchet distance would be the same if the dog were walking its owner.

 Formal definition

-Let $S$ be a metric space.
+Let $(S,d)$ be a metric space.
 A curve $A$ in $S$ is a continuous map from the unit interval into $S$, i.e., $A : [0,1] \rightarrow S$.
 A reparameterization $\alpha$ of $[0,1]$ is a continuous, non-decreasing, surjection $\alpha: [0,1] \rightarrow [0,1]$.